H12M54AM/Tello-SD-Delivery/README.md

 ### Credits
 Code written by Edward Naidoo

 I would have not done this without the people around me.
-My teacher, Mr Dirom, Class of Mechatronics for the support, both mental/emotional but also advise for this whole project
+My teacher, Class of Mechatronics for the support, both mental and emotional, but also advise for this whole project